 To maintain the fair and independent administration of justice, lawyers are encouraged to continue traditional efforts to defend judges and courts unjustly criticized.

 This rule is directed primarily to statements of fact made to the public at large that would undermine public confidence in the administration of justice.
 See United States v.
 Brown, 72 F.3d 25, 29 (5th Cir.
 1995); In re Palmisano, 70 F.3d 483 (7th Cir.
 1995).
 However, this rule should not stand as an obstacle to a nonfrivolous challenge to a judge’s partiality, if there is a need for recusal in an appropriate proceeding.
 See id.

 Finally, this rule does not prohibit a lawyer from expressing a personal opinion regarding a judge.
 Comment 1 to Model Rule 8.2 states that “[e]xpressing honest and candid opinions on such matters contributes to improving the administration of justice.”
-See Model Rules of Prof’l Conduct R. 8.2 cmt.
-1 (2002); see also State Bar of Tex. v.
+See Model Rules of Prof’l Conduct r.
+8.2 cmt.
+1 (Am.
+Bar Ass’n); see also State Bar of Tex. v.
 Semaan, 508 S.W.2d 429, 432 (Tex.
 Civ.
 App.
 1974).
 Of course, the distinction between a statement of personal opinion and a statement of fact is often evanescent.